 Tips and Advice

-Below are some tips to help you make the most out of your visit to Wreck Beach (in case you decide you want to check it out).
+Below are some tips to help you make the most out of your visit to Wreck Beach in case you decide to check it out.

-TIP #1: If you want to visit Wreck Beach but without all the naked people, then go in the colder months.
+TIP #1: Go in the colder months if you want to visit Wreck Beach but without all the naked people.

 TIP #2: Don’t choose to study at UBC solely because it’s one of the only post-secondary institutions (in North America at least) with its own clothing-optional beach.
 It’s a first-class university even without this unique feature.

 TIP #3: If you do go the “clothing optional” route, don’t forget the sunscreen!

-TIP#4: Don’t stare, take photos of sunbathers or do anything inappropriate that would make other folk at the beach uncomfortable.
-Most of the clothing-optional folk you’ll see aren’t exhibitionists – they are “naturalists”, so there for themselves, not for the entertainment of others.
+TIP #4: Don’t stare, take photos or do anything inappropriate that would make other folks at the beach uncomfortable.
+Most of the clothing-optional people you’ll see aren’t exhibitionists – they are “naturalists,” so they’re for themselves and not the entertainment of others.

 Click the following link for information about Metro Vancouver’s Other Top (and more traditional) Beaches.